ReginaldSourn/ReginaldSourn/README.md

 ### 🚀 Current Projects:

-- 🌐 Working on Quodexa Project-
+- 🌐 Working on Qodexa Project-

 ### 🌟 Fun Fact:
 - I'm an atheist, but I follow a Buddhist practitioner​​ with pure technic.
 I meditate to explore the real world 🧘🏻‍♂️.